BLOG

 As we reflect on the life and death of the branch, several lessons emerge:

 1. Adaptation Is Survival: Branches that attempted to integrate digital services survived longer.
-Those clinging to legacy models closed first.#
+Those clinging to legacy models were the first to close.

-2. Data Is Power: In this modern financial ecosystem, data (with consent) became more valuable than square footage or marble counters.
+2. Data Is Power: In this modern financial ecosystem, data (with consent) has become more valuable than square footage or marble counters.

-3. Experience Matters: Customers abandoned the branch not because of technology per se, but because digital services were faster, personalized, and accessible.
+3. Experience Matters: Customers abandoned the branch not because of technology per se, but because digital services were faster, personalised, and accessible.

 Act VII — The Cultural Impact